blexc/Sushi-Roll-2018/README.md

 A: Super Monkey Ball is how the game's concept came about.
 Shaun Spalding, a youtuber who makes GameMaker/ game development tutorials is 'the' reason I was able to create this game.
 I cannot thank him enough.

 Q: Where is the code?
-There are some in the 'scripts' folder, but most of the code is in 'objects'.
+A: There are some in the 'scripts' folder, but most of the code is in 'objects'.
 All .gml files were written by me.
 Ignore the .yy files.

 Q: How can I load this on GM2?
-As soon as you open GM2, go to 'open', and choose 'Sushi Roll! by Ludum Fabri.yyp'.
+A: As soon as you open GM2, go to 'open', and choose 'Sushi Roll! by Ludum Fabri.yyp'.

 Controls in-menu:
  - Up and down arrow keys to move selection.